Elektrobit/ebcl_template/docs/images/params.md

       - main
       - universe
 ```
-In addition, an armored public key file or URL can be given as “key”, and a dearmored gpg file can be given as “gpg”, to authenticate the package sources.
+In addition, an armored public key file or URL can be given as “key”, and a unarmored gpg file can be given as “gpg”, to authenticate the package sources.

 - **use_ebcl_apt** _(boot/initrd/root)_  \[default: No \]: If yes, the public apt repository of the EB corbos Linux will be added.
 By default, the latest release will be used if the _ebcl_version_ parameter is not given.